So, you've decided to hire a videographer. But what does that even mean?

 When hiring someone to film your wedding, look for someone who moves you.
 Search for a videographer that understands how to craft a great narrative and command an audience’s attention from start to finish.
 These will be the people to create the unforgettable tear-jerker that you will actually want to watch over and over again.

 You may not have several thousand to spend on a wedding videographer, and that's ok.
-But remember, you get what you pay for.
+But the highly skilled artists are in high demand and are likely charging a premium because of it.
 Consider what you're willing to compromise on, and who offers the most value for your budget.

 You could also ask a videographer about payment plans and if they're willing to split payments up over time.
 This is something we automatically do with every couple, and most videographers are more than willing to work with you to make your dream a reality.